 A: Please list your publications (if any) and URL to your website on the supplementary form which is part of the online application.
 Please also list your publications and website on your resume.

-A: The Statement of Purpose must be no more than 8000 characters in length.
+A: The Statement of Purpose must be no more than two pages in length.
 This includes spaces in between words.
 Please upload it in the online application.

 A: Due to the large volume of applications our office receives, we are unable to respond to inquiries regarding the status of any application.
 You can check the status of your application by logging in to your account here.
 Our office will contact you via e-mail if your application is incomplete, so please be sure that our office has your current e-mail address on file.